floledermann/stimsrv/README.md

 tasks: [
   // Let's make a custom task from scratch, without any help from library functions!
   // A stimsrv task is simply a plain JS object adhering to a simple structure.
-  // On the top level, there are 3 entries: name, ui, controller {
+  // On the top level, there are 3 entries: name, frontend, controller {
     // *name* is simply the name/id of the task (will be used in saved data, for example)
     name: "task1",
-    // *ui* is a function that receives the task's context and
+    // *frontend* is a function that receives the task's context and
-    // returns information on the task's ui components.
+    // returns information on the task's frontend components.
-    // The task's ui will be rendered on each participating client.
+    // The task's frontend will be rendered on each participating client.
-    ui: context => {
+    frontend: context => {
       let textEl = null;
       let buttonEl = null;
-      // The object returned by task.ui() has to have an "interfaces" entry return {
+      // The object returned by task.frontend() has to have an "interfaces" entry return {
         interfaces: {
           // The entries in the interfaces object are matched up with the interfaces